 For charities that are required to comply with, or have opted in to comply with, the Privacy Act, the APPs cover such practices.

-The requirements for using or disclosing personal information are set out in Australian Privacy Principle 6 (APP 6) and it is important that a charity's Responsible People understand this principle.
-(If a charity uses or discloses personal information for direct marketing purposes, however, APP 7 would apply instead of APP 6.)
+It is important that Responsible People understand the requirements for using or disclosing personal information set out in APP 6.
+If a charity uses or discloses personal information for direct marketing purposes, however, APP 7 would apply instead of APP 6.

 The requirements of APP 6 mean, in short, a charity must only use a person’s information for the purpose for which it collected the information (the primary purpose), unless it has received consent from the person to do otherwise.